Childhood Lead Poisoning

 - Folk remedies (Greta, Arzacon, Pay-loo-ah, Kohl, Kandu) and some herbal remedies (Ayurvedic)

-- Do you live in an older home?
+- Do you live in a home was built before 1950?

 - Does your child spend time with an adult whose job exposes him or her to lead?